How long do Mounjaro side effects last?

 Feeling sick affects between 12% and 18% of people using Mounjaro and is one of the most commonly reported side effects.
 Nausea can be an uncomfortable side effect, and some people share that it occurs when they increase their dose.

-Nausea is more likely to occur the higher your dose of Mounjaro is, but there are ways you can manage it.
+Nausea is more likely to occur with higher doses of Mounjaro, but there are ways to manage it.
 For example, try drinking ginger or peppermint tea, take regular sips of water, eat smaller, more frequent meals, and distract yourself by listening to music or getting some fresh air.

 3. Being sick (vomiting)